 Can Anatabloc help muscle soreness?

 Muscle soreness after exercise (DOMS) is very common.
 Currently, the proof seems to show Anatabloc doesn't reduce muscle soreness, swelling or muscle damage.
 It may reduce a blood test marker of inflammation called CRP.
 I think we need more exercise research.

 Can Anatabloc Help Concussions?

 There is brain inflammation when someone gets a concussion.
-But, there is no proof taking Anatabloc
+But there is no proof that taking Anatabloc:

 - improves recovery time after getting a concussion

 I cannot find any research involving anatabine and concussions.